 - Barkan Winery, Altitude +624, Cabernet Sauvignon 2016

 - Gva’ot Winery, Gofna Reserve, Petit Verdot 2017

 - Gito Winery, Adom 2017

 - Gat Shomron Winery, 24K Iced Wine, Viognier 2016

 - Dadah Winery, Reserve, Merlot-Cabernet 2015

 - Carmel Winery, Vineyards, Shani 2014

 - Five Stones Vineyards, Virtuous 2016

 It is amazing to see how the Israeli wine industry has developed over the last few years, and how it continues to grow.
-While most of the wining wineries were familiar to me, there were some names which were new and I am excited to discover their wines.
+While most of the winning wineries were familiar to me, there were some names that were new and I am excited to discover their wines.

 To read more posts about wineries in Israel, click here and subscribe to my newsletter to receive updates by email.